bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Breezy and Mostly Cloudy
+- Drizzle and Windy
-- 82% humidity
+- 81% humidity
-- 16 mph wind
+- 14 mph wind
-- 72% cloud cover
+- 96% cloud cover
 - 49 AQI 🟩
 - 1.6 inches of snow and 0.12 inches of rain expected in the next 48 hours